Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 13.43.40 UTC
+- WIB: Senin, 17 November 2025 14.28.30 UTC
-- WITA: Senin, 17 November 2025 14.43.40 UTC
+- WITA: Senin, 17 November 2025 15.28.30 UTC
-- WIT: Senin, 17 November 2025 15.43.40 UTC
+- WIT: Senin, 17 November 2025 16.28.30 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: inspirational
+Kategori: success